oyvindstegard/make-test-java-modules/README.md

 You can change to a different main class by setting variable `MAINCLASS` to a fully qualified class name in the main module.

+Show info an all Java modules in project:

+    make modinfo

 ## Resources